hebaelsaid912/NewsApp-Kotlin/README.md

        - multiple Fragment handled together using Navigation.
     - Repository Design Pattern
 - Retrofit2 & Gson - construct the REST APIs.
+- StateFlow - emit state updates and emit values to consumers.
 - Coroutines for asynchronous.
 - Room Database - local database to keep displaying scanned items even if the app is closed or the phone is rebooted.
 - Glide for image loading